MatAtBread/AI-UI/guide/dynamic-content.md

 const App = div.extended({
     constructed() {
-      /* When constructed, this "div" tags contains some other tags: */ return [
+      /* When constructed, this "div" tag contains some other tags: */ return [
         h2("Hello World"),
         div("This time is now: ",clock())